Welcome to Iceland!

-It ranks first for the most gender equal country of the world.
+It ranks first for the most gender equal country in the world.
 Iceland was also the first country of the world to directly elect a female President in 1980!

-If you wish to visit the Blue Lagoon on the last day (Day 5), we strongly recommend you to book your ticket weeks in advance to make sure to have a spot.
-You would need to book after 1:00PM on Day 5.
+If you wish to visit the Blue Lagoon on your last day, we strongly recommend you to book your ticket weeks in advance to make sure to have a spot.
+You would need to book after 12:00PM on Day 5.
 You can book your ticket online here.

 You’re responsible for your transportation back to the airport or Reykjavik.

 Ever wanted to ride an Icelandic horse for an hour and a half through the majestic countryside?
 Well there will be an opportunity to do just that on your trip.
-If that’s something you’re interested in, be sure to talk to your trip leader about it, and include an extra $85 in your budget.
+If that’s something you’re interested in, be sure to talk to your Trip Leader about it, and include an extra $85 USD in your budget.